codeoverflow-org/nodecg-io-docs/docs/samples/midi-input.md

     ```

     After entering it, click save.
     __Note:__ A script is provided to list all inputs and outputs.
 It can be run from the sample directory `samples/midi-input` using the command `npm run list`.
-The devices should be listed with there device names and some other stuff.
+The devices should be listed with their device names and some other stuff.
     under linux this looks for example like this:

     ```